ColonelAVP/Devops-Demo/README.md

 # Devops-Demo
 >Practicing devops!
-- This Repository is made for Demo, Practice and Misc. usage.
+- This Repository is made for Demo, Practice and Misc. usage and other college stuff